 - Offers pickups

 - Systems and strategies we have in place to identify children that may require additional support

-Before a child starts Egloskerry nursery, we will talk with the parent/carer, about their child's specific needs and requirements.
+Before a child starts Egloskerry pre-school, we will talk with the parent/carer, about their child's specific needs and requirements.
 Registration forms are filled out and discussed.
 We also provide a welcome pack and an' All About Me booklet' to be filled out by the parent and discussed with the key person.
 This will provide more detailed information about your child and ensure we get to know them for their first day at nursery.
 This information is used when setting up the provision for your childs first day.
 To ensure they are interested and excited by their new environment, aiding a smooth transition.